NEW

 *See all our calculations under Sustainability

-Real mozzarella mixed with plant-based ingredients (legumes and coconut oil)
+Real mozzarella mixed with plants (legumes and coconut oil)

-Grated topping with mozzarella and 32% plant based ingredients
+Grated topping with mozzarella and 32% plant ingredients

 Ingredients: 40% mozzarella, water, 14% coconut oil, 13% modified potato starch, 3% pea protein, 2% potato flour, salt, acidity regulator (lactic acid), mozzarella-aroma, preservative (potassium sorbate), colour (betacarotene).
 Does not contain palm oil.